7 Best SPSS Alternatives in 2026 (Compared)

 Displayr Market research, survey analysis, reporting Yes (limited features) Commercial software

-R Advanced statistical analysis and modeling Yes Steep learning curve, code-heavy
+R Advanced statistical analysis and modelling Yes Steep learning curve, code-heavy

 Python Data science, machine learning Yes Requires programming skills